 "Home Is Where The Heart Is".

-Harsher in Hindsight: Lost in Paris, a story about a girl named Madeline being put in a sweatshop, becomes this after the 2007 abduction and possible murder of Madeleine McCann.
+Harsher in Hindsight: Lost in Paris, a story about Madeline being forced to work in a sweatshop, becomes this after the 2007 abduction and possible murder of Madeleine McCann.

 Hilarious in Hindsight: CINAR came up with the initial ideas for the specials and partnered with DiC to execute it.
 Then Cinar went their way when the partnership ended while DiC went on to make the the TV series and two specials.
 Almost two decades later, CINAR became Cookie Jar and subsequently bought DiC, and then merged.